wpmetabox/docsv2/docs/tutorials/display-product-variations-mb-views.md

 Now, just enter the information into the fields.

-## Step 3: Display the variations information
+## 3. Displaying the variations information

 To display the product variations information on the product page, you normally have to go to the theme’s files to add code or use a page builder.
 But, you have another way with the **MB Views** from **Meta Box** to create templates without touching the theme’s files.